palwayelalana/03-17-2024/README.md

 03-17-2024
-Got the Knowledge Graph of O3 folder of Gem5 sim.
+Got the Knowledge Graph of a particular folder of Gem5 sim.
 Output: Graph given as output of py code